ke-zhang-rd/krystal/docs/source/mutabledefault.rst

       patterns = ["a list based on"] + inputs return patterns

-My first feeling about this function is ``inputs`` will be initialized to empty list when lacking parameters.
-Expectation of this function call might be:
+My first feeling about this function is ``inputs`` will be initialized to an empty list when lacking parameters.
+Expectation of this function call:

 .. code:: python